 Not even an hour further along the Sturt Highway in the township of Waikerie.
 However, it’s well worth at least a quick stop in to check out the Silo Art and great views from the cliffs over the Murray River.

-It’s a slight detour to the Silo Art (pictured above) but it is well signposted and will only add 5 minutes to the driving time to the trip.
+It’s a slight detour to the Silo Art (pictured above), but it is well-signposted and will only add 5 minutes to the driving time to the trip.
 If the artwork doesn’t interest you, the views from the lookout in the same location are also worthwhile.
-It stunning to see the contrasting landscapes that make up the Murray River from a different perspective after driving alongside the river since well before Mildura.
+It is stunning to see the contrasting landscapes that make up the Murray River from a different perspective after driving alongside the river since well before Mildura.

-Nuriootpa/Barossa Valley is where the Sturt Highway turns into a proper dual carriage motorway taking you all the way into the heart of Adelaide.
+Nuriootpa/Barossa Valley is where the Sturt Highway turns into a proper dual carriage road to take you the rest of the way to Adelaide.

-It also makes for a good spot final spot to make a quick detour to take in a small part of the famous wine region before completing the final hour of the drive into the city of Adelaide.
+It also makes for a good spot final spot to make a quick detour to take in a small part of the famous wine region before completing the final hour of the drive into the city.

-The Barossa Valley features an abundance of vineyards including Penfolds and Wolf Blass.
-While the region as a whole has plenty to offer as a destination of its own that probably deserves its own guide exclusively.
-I’ll get to that at some point in the not too distant future.
+The Barossa Valley features an abundance of famous vineyards, including Penfolds and Wolf Blass.
+At the same time, the region as a whole has plenty to offer as a destination of its own — something which probably deserves its own guide exclusively.
+I’ll put one together at some point in the not too distant future.

 If you’d like to get more information to help plan your trip to and around Australia… Check out the rest of my blog posts.